dhheeeeraj/datastructures-and-algorithms/Sorting/Readme.md

 Reference: [Sorting - Wikipedia, The Free Encyclopedia](https://en.wikipedia.org/wiki/Sorting)

 ## In General
-The most efficient way to find anything in time, is to keep them at places where they should be in.
+The most efficient way to find anything in time, is to keep them at places where they should be kept at.

-Sorting is doing exactly this.
+Sorting techniques are just doing this.

 With computers, the same analogy applies.
 Everything stored digitally is in form of data, or as the word suggets, digitally -> digits -> numbers.